Thanks for all the comments on the last post. Here's my spin on "From Poverty to Power".

 "In my book, there's good power and bad power - you need the former to combat the latter."

 Good power and bad power!!!!
 Really????
 In my book power is not separable into good and bad.
-And also in my book power, though a reality of how humanity operates, is not a development aspiration.
+Also, in my book, power is a reality of how humanity operates but is not a development aspiration.

 Maybe Gandhi, Luther-King and Mandela harnessed good power (what about Che Guevara, Trotsky, Aung San Suu Kyi*...?).
 Surely, I tell myself, the women’s empowerment project I work with is harnessing "good power".
 However power is that dark material that humanity can neither harness nor understand.
-It's integral- its just power- not separable into good and bad.
-Wanting the power in my hands to always be the good stuff doesn't help.
-I have no control.
+Its just power, integral not separable into good and bad.
+Wanting the power in my hands to always be only the good stuff doesn't help.
+Humans can't control power.
 Once unfettered it runs its own wild course.

 "Enduring Freedom" Photo: US DoD, public domain.

-Here is the photo: a young blonde woman in camos looking quintessentially American- alive, determined and white- amidst downcast blindfolded brown men in orange jumpsuits with their hands tied.
-She is distributing water using rubber gloves to avoid contaminating herself by contact with the rest of humanity.
-They are obviously enduring US freedom.
+Here is the horrific photo: a young blonde woman in camos looking quintessentially American- alive, determined and white.
+Using rubber gloves to avoid contaminating herself by contact with the rest of humanity she's distributing water.
+The objects of her ministrations, downcast blindfolded brown men in orange jumpsuits, hands tied are indeed enduring US' version of freedom.

 Everyone's power is good power.
 At least that's what they tell others-and themselves.
 Here's an image of a woman- young blonde and empowered.
 A century ago she would not have been allowed to vote.
 Today she's not only helped choose her government but has also chosen to 'serve' it in a military career.
 All good, no?
 Hmmm.... handing out water to new arrivals at Camp X-Ray has her. holding all the aces in the middle of a picture dripping with bad power.
-Its like that with power- the line between good and bad is finer than that between "water" and "waterboard".
-USAs Guantanamo crimes go under the name "Operation Enduring Freedom" perhaps because its designed for American citizens to enjoy their freedom even as others are enduring it.
+Its like that with power- the line between good and bad finer than that between "water" and "waterboard".
+Torture in Guantanamo goes under the name "Operation Enduring Freedom" perhaps because its designed for American citizens to enjoy their freedom even as others endure it.